nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Implementation

-1. The user will supply the index of the user and the amount of debt to be added/subtracted.
+1. The user will supply the index of the user and the debt to be added/subtracted.
-2. `ChangeDebtCommand` will obtain the person with the specified index and obtain their current Debt.
+2. `ChangeDebtCommand` will obtain the person with the specified index and their current debt.
 3. `ChangeDebtCommand` will then obtain the changed debt depending on whether the command is adding or subtracting the debt.
 4.  `ChangeDebtCommand` will finally set the Person with the new changed debt.